numberscope/frontscope/doc/running-from-source.md

     The output of this command will provide instructions for connecting to the new running instance of frontscope with your browser.

+There are a number of [other `npm` scripts](working-with-pm.md) that will let you do things like generate the documentation pages or run tests on the code, as well.

 ## Adding to and modifying code

 To add to the code, you will need to use either what's called an "editor" or